rednafi/08c26ea4-dd80-485f-ae87-455f19a9966d/README.md

   -d '' | jq
 ```

-This will trigger the pipeline in the background and return:
+The pipeline will be triggered in the background, and you'll receive this response:

 ```json
 {